jimeh/rubocopfmt.el/README.md

 (add-hook 'ruby-mode-hook #'rubocopfmt-mode)
 ```

+## Commands

+- `rubocopfmt` - Format current buffer with RuboCop.
+- `rubocopfmt-mode` - Toggle formatting on save on/off.

 ## Internals

-`rubocopfmt-mode` works by executing `rubocop` against the file you are
+`rubocopfmt` works by executing `rubocop` against the file you are saving.
+To
-saving.
-To ensure RuboCop behaves as expected, it is executed from within the
+ensure RuboCop behaves as expected, it is executed from within the same
-same directory as the file you are saving.
+directory as the file you are saving.

 ## Bundler Integration